harlan-zw/wp-keystone/README.md

 #### **Instructions**

-1. Run a search & replace for local.boilerplate.com -> local.your-domain
+1. Run a search & replace for local.boilerplate.com -> local.your-domain.
+Rename web/certs/ to local.your-domain prefix.
 2. Move your .env.example file to .env.
 Update database details
 3. Run the build script `./env/deploy/deploy.sh`
 4. Build the docker instance (Run this in **powershell**)